knative/client/docs/cmd/kn_service_create.md

       --scale string                      Set the Minimum and Maximum number of replicas.
 You can use this flag to set both to a single value, or set a range with min/max values, or set either min or max values without specifying the other.
 Example: --scale 5 (scale-min = 5, scale-max = 5) or --scale 1..5 (scale-min = 1, scale-max = 5) or --scale 1.. (scale-min = 1, scale-max = unchanged) or --scale ..5 (scale-min = unchanged, scale-max = 5)
       --scale-init int                    Initial number of replicas with which a service starts.
 Can be 0 or a positive integer.
       --scale-max int                     Maximum number of replicas.
+      --scale-metric string               Set the name of the metric the PodAutoscaler should scale on.
+Example: --scale-metric rps (to scale on rps) or --scale-metric concurrency (to scale on concurrency).
+The default metric is concurrency.
       --scale-min int                     Minimum number of replicas.
-      --scale-target int                  Recommendation for when to scale up based on the concurrent number of incoming request.
-Defaults to --concurrency-limit when given.
+      --scale-target int                  Recommendation for what metric value the PodAutoscaler should attempt to maintain.
+Use with --scale-metric flag to configure the metric name for which the target value should be maintained.
+Default metric name is concurrency.
+The flag defaults to --concurrency-limit when given.
       --scale-utilization int             Percentage of concurrent requests utilization before scaling up. (default 70) --scale-window string               Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.